benjamindkilleen/benjamindkilleen.github.io/_posts/2020-11-10-how-to-have-an-opinion.md

 most matters of opinion are, but that didn't make every position debatable.
 No one claimed the comedian as their hero.
 Moreover, no one felt so strongly about their own position that they were unwilling to adopt someone else's definition of "hero," in order to understand their argument.
-Thus, we reached a closer approximation of truth, on that hot Tuesday morning on May, while David Lyons listened thoughtfully, all the while drinking his La Croix.
+Thus, we reached a closer approximation of truth, on that hot Tuesday morning in May, while David Lyons listened thoughtfully, all the while drinking his La Croix.

 David Lyons, for his part, thought the hero of *Watchmen* was Bernard, the ordinary man who sold